Skip to content

 WHAT STOICISM TEACHES US ABOUT LIVING WITH ARTIFICIAL INTELLIGENCE

-realistiq thinker3 weeks ago3 weeks ago09 mins
+realistiq thinker3 months ago3 months ago09 mins

 THE ANCIENT PHILOSOPHY OF INNER FREEDOM AND WHY IT IS THE MOST RADICAL ACT AVAILABLE TO US RIGHT NOW By: Realistiqthinker Marcus Aurelius governed the Roman Empire at its most complex and violent peak.
 He commanded armies, managed political betrayal, buried children, and navigated plague and yet the document he left behind is not a…